-Or – put plainly – as a parent is it possible for me to come into the school and meet with my child’s teacher or the head teacher at fairly short notice if I have any concerns or issues?
+Or, put plainly, as a parent is it possible for you to come into the school and meet with your child’s teacher or the head teacher at fairly short notice if you have any concerns or issues?
 If not, what’s the procedure you must follow to set up a meeting?

-It’s really important for a parent to feel there will be someone on hand to talk to if you have any worries about how your child’s doing.
+It’s really important that you feel there will be someone on hand to talk to if you have any worries about how your child’s doing.

 7. How long have the staff been working here?

-It might make you infinitely happy to hear that Mr Smith and at least 4 other teachers have been there for 30 years and none of the staff have been there less than 6 – after all, long-term staff commitment seems like a good sign of stability, right?
+It might make you infinitely happy to hear that Miss Smith and at least 4 other teachers have been there for 30 years and none of the staff have been there less than 6 – after all, long-term staff commitment seems like a good sign of a happy, stable school, right?

-On the other hand, perhaps you’re more one for innovation, in which case this news might make you wonder if the teaching is a bit old-fashioned – either way, could be worth knowing.
+On the other hand, perhaps you’re more one for innovation, in which case this news might make you wonder if the teaching could have got a bit stuck in a rut.

 8. Is there a recent parent survey I can look at?

 If you ask and they do have a recent one you can look at – and preferably take away to read properly – that’s a pretty good start.

 9. How do you support high or low achievers?

 Most children are, by definition, in the ‘average’ bracket when it comes to education.
-But if you are concerned that your child might have learning difficulties – or perhaps they seem exceptionally bright – it might be worth asking if they put on extra classes for these children, bring extra adult support into the classroom, or offer alternative teaching.
+But if you are concerned that your child might have learning difficulties or may be exceptionally bright, it’s worth asking if they put on extra classes for these children, bring extra adult support into the classroom, or offer alternative teaching.
 And actually, it’s interesting to ask this question even if you don’t think your child will need this kind of support: the answer may give you an insight into how the teaching is organised to cater for all levels and abilities.

 10. Do you enjoy working here?

-Hopefully you’ll get a resounding YES to this one from anyone you ask at the school from the secretary to a teaching assistant to the head.
+Hopefully you’ll get a resounding YES to this one from anyone you ask at the school – from the school secretary to the teaching assistants to the head.

-We’re not saying they should skip into school every morning with limitless joy in their hearts as though every school day is entirely and utterly peachy.
-But any hesitation on this one, or side glances to a colleague, and it might just get you wondering if it’s the best environment for your child.
+We’re not saying you should make sure they all skip into school every morning with limitless joy in their hearts; we all know not every school day can be entirely and utterly peachy.
+But any hesitation on this one, or side glances to a colleague, and it might just get you wondering if this school’s the best environment for your child.

-As well as asking plenty of questions and gauging the general vibe of the school, be sure to look out for those little signs that could well indicate this is a productive, happy and creative school.
+Yes, as well as asking plenty of questions and gauging the general vibe of the school, there are some little signs that could well indicate you’re looking round a productive, happy and creative school:

-- Do the teachers you see look happy and relaxed or are they rushing around looking more than a little stressed?
+- The teachers you see look happy and relaxed

 What happens next?

-You should be able to apply for schools online within plenty of time before place are allocated and communicated: check out your local council website for the closing date for applications for school places – or check out the government’s primary school application page, if you’re not sure which council website you need.
+You should be able to apply for schools online within plenty of time before places are allocated and communicated: check out your local council website for the closing date for applications for school places – or check out the government’s primary school application page, if you’re not sure which council website you need.

-If you are not happy with the outcome you can appeal (read more about that process on Gov.co.uk).
+If you are not happy with the outcome, you can always appeal.